-Cooking ribs in the oven and then on the grill allows you to easily cook the ribs until the meat is done in the oven, then move the ribs to a hot grill to give them a nice crusty sear on the outside.
-Spending time on the grill also gives ribs a smoky flavor.
-Choose either baby back or spare ribs, find your favorite spice rub and barbecue sauce and you're ready to cook up perfect, juicy ribs.
+Cooking ribs in the oven and then moving to the grill allows you to easily cook the meat until it's done but still achieve a nice crusty sear on the outside.
+Tossing meat on the grill can also give your ribs a smoky flavor.
+After selecting either baby back or spare ribs, find a favorite spice rub and barbecue sauce and you're ready to cook up a great dinner.

-Open the oven and grill as little as possible while the ribs are cooking.
+Throughout the cooking process, open the oven and grill as little as possible while the ribs are cooking.
 Opening too much will let out the heat and lead to undercooked ribs.
 The USDA also recommends using a meat thermometer to ensure the ribs are cooked to at least an internal temperature of 145 degrees.